 Turn on your ice cream maker.
 It has to be very cold before pouring your ice cream mix into it.
 It can take up to 20 minutes. it depends on your room temperature.

-Beware, your ice cream mix has already been pasteurized, now it is not the time to add some contaminants or germs.
+Beware, your ice cream mix has already been pasteurized, now is not the time to add some germs.
 Clean your hands and use clean tools.

 Open your jar and one last time, whip your mix, to make sure everything is homogeneous.

-My favorite technique is to plunge the whip into the jar, rotate it between my hands like I was a caveman trying to create fire by friction.
+My favourite technique is to plunge the whip into the jar, and rotate it between my hands like I was a caveman trying to create fire by friction.

 In 30 seconds you’ll have something smooth, ready to use.

 Pour your mix into your ice cream maker tank without the pods.

 Depending on your ice cream maker’s power, the freezing process will take between 15 min and 40 min